MFStapert/mfstapertdotdev/_posts/2021-12-30-warning-a-user-of-unsaved-changes-in-angular.markdown

 With this logic you can check whether any form value has changed in the service by deep comparing the initial state with the current state.
 You can use this function later on to show the user a warning.
-I use the `ramda` package for deep comparing.

 ```typescript
 public haveFormsBeenChanged(): boolean {